byte4RR4Y/rock-4se-kali/README.md

 # rock-4se-kali
 A Kali Linux ARM image for the RADXA Rock Pi 4 SE

+The image needs 1-2 minutes to boot the dessktop

 ----------------------
 1.)
 KALI LINUX DEFAULT
 ----------------------